 Well worth a watch if you’ve got time to kill (but hey, I’m biased lol)

 Anyway, you can watch my Evergreen Wealth Formula 2.0 review warning video here:

 Right then, I’ve got some good news and some bad news…

 The good news is that I’ve just launched the Evergreen Wealth Formula 2.0 🙂

 The bad news is that the fake Wealthy Affiliate reviews are starting to appear for it.

 Seriously, I don’t know if to laugh or cry when I see these so-called “reviews”.

-On one hand, the amount of incorrect info they give out is laughably bad.
+On one hand, the amount of incorrect info in these fake Evergreen Wealth Formula 2.0 reviews is laughably bad.

 But on the other hand, a lot of people believe these sites as creditable reviews sites.

 So what I’m going to do is point out how full of crap they are & why you should ignore them.